FREQUENCY STABILISATION

 Step 2 — Velocity selectivity.

 Only atoms with v ≈ 0 (zero-velocity class) are simultaneously resonant with both beams at the unshifted line centre ν₀.
-The pump saturates these atoms, burning a population inversion hole.
+The pump saturates these atoms, depleting the ground-state population and creating a "Bennett hole" in the velocity distribution.

 Step 3 — Lamb dip.